JakubParchem/RunningGame/README.md

 # RunningGame

 This game is inspired by the offline google T-rex run game.
-It is a console game written in c++ using the ncurses library.
+It is a cmd game written in c++ using the ncurses library.

 To play the game run trex.exe.